 This is good for freshening up your clothes.
 I like the travel-sized Febreze To Go.

-Travel Size Toilet Paper
+Travel Toilet Paper & Wet Wipes

 Go get a few of those free perfume samples from Sephora or a department store.
 Don’t bring a big bottle because it is too heavy.